paliarush/magento2-vagrant-for-developers/README.md

 Do not edit any symlinks using PhpStorm because it may break your installation.

 After editing configs in IDE it is still required to restart related services manually.

+### Upgrading Magento

+Sometimes it is necessary to test upgrade flow.
+This can be easily done as follows (assuming that you have installed instance):

+ - For git-based installation - check out codebase corresponding to the target Magento version.
+Or modify your `composer.json` in case of composer-based installation
+ - Use commands described in [Switch between CE and EE](#switch-between-ce-and-ee) section with `-u` flag

 ### Multiple Magento instances